 The Past—A Place of Planted Seed

 “I will say of the Lord, ‘He is my refuge and my fortress; my God, in Him I will trust.’”—Psalm 91:2

 The Jewish people primarily are, and were, a people who follow God and His ways—who are in covenant with Him.
 Not a perfect people, as none are, but those to whom both great blessing and cursing have come.

 It is written in Romans 2:9-10 (NIV), “…first for the Jew, then for the Gentile.”
 Good comes to the Jew first, then to the Gentile; as do times of trouble and tribulation.
-In both cases it is up to us to pay heed to what is happening to God’s seed.
+In both cases, it is up to us to pay heed to what is happening to God’s seed.

-Why mention one particular Jewish girl born in Poland in 1925?
+So, why mention one particular Jewish girl born in Poland in 1925?
 Why should we care?

 First, Tchiya was born a daughter of Abraham, a seed set in place so that it would take root and grow into God’s promise.
 Because His promise is to the Jew first, awareness is key.

-Tchiya Perlmutter was born to intellectual parents—her father, Simcha, was a professor, and both he and her mother, Fruna, acted as civic leaders.
+In 1925 Tchiya Perlmutter was born to intellectual parents—her father, Simcha, was a professor, and both he and her mother, Fruna, acted as civic leaders.
 Together, with her younger sister, Shulamit, they lived in Horochow, Poland.

-Nurturing the Seed and the Tree:
+Nurturing the Seed and the Tree

 Within the events of the Holocaust, God gave His grafted-in Gentiles the ability to act—a chance to remember His people, as well as their importance to Him—and to remind them that if they are grafted into a Jewish tree, then they must nurture that tree which they are now a part of, or both will perish.

 It is to the Jew first.
 We, as Gentiles, are just as important in God’s eyes, but the blessings of God flow through the trunk of the Jew and out to the branches of the Gentiles.

-The Holocaust is over, Israel is not only alive, but thriving—celebrating her 70th year.
-Yet, we can still act!
-We can still do what we were meant to do… take care of and live in love with our Jewish brothers and sisters.
+The Holocaust is over, and Israel—one of the major ‘beauty from ashes’ demonstrations of God—is not only alive, but thriving!
+But this does not mean there is nothing left for us to do… we can still act!
+We can still do what God wants us to do… take care of, and live in love with, our Jewish brothers and sisters.

 “Trust in Him at all times, you people; pour out your heart before Him; God is a refuge for us.
 Selah.”—Psalm 62:8

-When YOU become a covenant partner you are not only helping Holocaust survivors, you are bringing hope to the people of Israel—to the families of Holocaust victims like Tchiya—you are being the light of Jesus to our brothers and sisters in God.
+When YOU become a covenant partner or donate to support Holocaust survivors, you are not only helping Holocaust survivors, you are bringing hope to the people of Israel—to the families of Holocaust victims like Tchiya.
+You are being the Light of Yeshua to our brothers and sisters in God.

-Let us never forget where our seed originated, and let us never forget that it is first to the Jew—so when Israel is blessed, when the Jews are blessed, then we in turn… shall be blessed!
+Let us never forget where our seed originated, and let us never forget that it is first to the Jew—so when Israel is blessed, when the Jews are blessed, then we in turn… will be blessed!